 Mount Saint Helens, in Washington D.C., is a famous volcano whose eruptions began about 120 years ago.
 Since this volcano began erupting, it has destroyed many homes and killed many people.
 The last time the volcano erupted was in the year 1980.
 Mount Saint Helen’s eruptions are extremely powerful, and people have compared the eruptions to the bombing of several nuclear bombs.

 In conclusion, volcanoes are cracks in the Earth’s crusts where magma has reached the surface and turned into lava.
 There are about 500 volcanoes spread out all over the world, and above are just a few of the most well-known ones.
-Although volcanoes are most known for the destruction they can do, there are some cases where volcanoes have helped create lands such as the beautiful Hawaiian Islands.
+Although they are most known for the destruction they can do, there are some cases where they have helped create lands such as the beautiful Hawaiian Islands.
 There is no experience that is more impressive than seeing one of these spectacular volcanoes, and they are sure to leave lasting impressions on people of any age.